Alchemy Branding Studio

 The science bite

-Now, I don’t know a whole lot about science.
-I am a dog after all, so I did some research.
+I don't know a whole lot about science.
+I am a dog after all.
+So I did some research.

-Did you know, that anxiety, depression, stress, and other mental health issues have been lessened in the presence of pets?
-It’s true!
+Did you know that anxiety, depression, stress, and other mental health issues have been shown to ease in the presence of pets?
+It's true.

-According to a study, caressing a dog lowers levels of cortisol while social interaction between people and their dogs enhances levels of the feel-good hormone oxytocin.
+According to one study, caressing a dog lowers cortisol levels, while social interaction between people and their dogs raises levels of the feel-good hormone oxytocin.

-What does that mean when we talk about fitness?
+What about fitness?
 How many people are willing to exercise first thing in the morning in the rain or snow?
-Not many, right?
-But my humans have no choice but to walk me, otherwise, I’ll get very grumpy and fat.
+Not many.
+But my humans have no choice but to walk me, otherwise I get grumpy and fat.

 And, as I mentioned earlier, teams who go for brief walks with their office dogs are more creative than those who sit at their computers all day.